Falmouth-Games-Academy/comp140-hardware/README.md

 [ps4]: http://oyster.ignimgs.com/wordpress/write.ign.com/150272/2013/07/DualShock-4.jpg "Dual Shock 4 Controller"

+##For My Controller Design
+Companies have funded ergonomic design study for years and have been shown to mostly follow a simple controller design (xbox, playstation, etc).
+The ability to grip the controller with two hands gives stability and dual control over the controller.
+With the ability to control two characters in this game, this idea would be useful in not only providing a stable base to dual control characters, but also provide an expected experience when holding the controller.

 ##Complexity
 If a controller is too complex, it can reduce the number of users and the game it is intended for is less.
 For a game with a casual gamer target audience, a controller with multiple combination buttons can cause frustration with the uses.
 However, for a veteran player then the complexity is a challenge and the skill of the player improves their usability.

 ![alt text][alphagrip]

 [alphagrip]: http://cdn-www.cracked.com/articleimages/wong/vgaccess/alpha1.jpg "AlphaGrip Work Game Controller"

+##For My Controller Design
+I think the target audience for this game is for young audiences, so the controller should be kept simple.
+This means that minimal buttons and recognisable layout should be used to give the user an expected outcome when using the controller.

 ##Connectivity
 Most controllers are started to become wireless however some wired controllers still exist.
 For wireless controllers, it reduces the clutter of storage and also improves the mobility and engagement in the game.
 However, rechargable or non-rechargable batteries are required and a sync process is needed.
 There can be other issues with wireless if there require a direct line of sight to a sensor to work if there are obsticles in the way.